-It was previously possible to include any location when scheduling your Instagram post through Buffer Publish.
+It was previously possible to include any location when scheduling your Instagram post through Buffer.
 However, on November 2, 2020, Facebook deprecated the Places Search API, which means this is no longer possible.

 It's also important to note that this works a little differently than it did previously.
-In the past, the location on posts scheduled through Publish would be displayed beneath the Instagram account handle.
-Now, the name of the Facebook page will be shown beneath the Instagram account handle, and clicking on that will take the user to the location, with both "Top" and "Recent" posts tagged with that same location.
+In the past, the location on posts scheduled through Buffer would be displayed beneath the Instagram account handle.
+Now, the name of the Facebook Page will be shown beneath the Instagram account handle, and clicking on that will take the user to the location, with both "Top" and "Recent" posts tagged with that same location.